Submit a Proposal

 --node <address>

-1. evmosd is the command-line interface client that is used to send transactions and query Evmos
+is the command-line interface client that is used to send transactions and query Evmostx gov submit-legacy-proposal param-change

-3. --from dev0 is the account key that pays the transaction fee and deposit amount
+is the account key that pays the transaction fee and deposit amount--gas 500000

-5. --gas-prices is the flat-rate per unit of gas value for a validator to process your transaction
+is the flat-rate per unit of gas value for a validator to process your transaction--chain-id evmos_9001-2

-6. --chain-id evmos_9001-2 is Evmos Mainnet.
-For current and past chain-id's, please look at the Chain ID documentation.
+is Evmos Mainnet.
+For current and past chain-id's, please look at the Chain ID documentation.- the testnet chain ID is evmos_9000-4.
+For current and past testnet information, please look at the testnet repository

 Verifying your transaction